Was this page helpful? Yes / No

 Producing a piece of content that is helping the user takes time, and it means you understand what docs need to be created, which ones need to be updated, so a data-driven approach helps with prioritization.

-When product documentation is considered an asset that can generate a growth loop, it needs to be measured by specific KPIs, and proper tracking tools must be used.
+If product documentation is treated as an asset that can generate a growth loop, it needs to be measured with specific KPIs, and proper tracking tools must be used.

 Before we talk about documentation metrics, let's look at what type of tools are used typically.